danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 ## While()

 As we have established, loops execute a block of code as long as a specified condition is true.
 In this closing section to the chapter it seems appropriate to emphasize that while-loops and for-loops allow code to be executed repeatedly based on a given condition.
 The loop can be thought of as a repeating "if" statement and offers a good way of challenging conventional structures of linear time, and demonstrating how computers utilize time differently.
-Programming challenges many of our preconceptions about time including how it is organized, how the present is rendered using various time-specific parameters and conditions, as in the case of a throbber.
+Programming challenges many of our preconceptions about time including how it is organized, how the present is rendered using various time-specific parameters and conditions, as in the case of a throbber. "[T]he experience of time is a socially negotiated and technically implemented expeirence" as Hans Lammerant reminds.
 We hope it is already clear that machine-time operates at a different register from human-time, further complicated by global network infrastructures and notions of real-time computation.

 What it means to begin and end a given process becomes a philosophical problem.
 In "The Computer as Time-Critical Medium,"[^Chrono] Wolfgang Ernst clarifies the ontological importance of time to the computer to operate and perform tasks.
 He points to key issues of programmability, feedback, and recursion at programming-language level in ways that we hope resonate with the examples we have provided in this chapter.[^Chrono2] Precise technical detail is crucially important for the discussion, and his example is how "time counts" differently in the computer, as for example with the clock signal.
 Ernst's concept of "micro-temporality" is useful as it draws attention to the issue of temporality in programming in ways that many of the discussions of software overlook, and furthermore how — in a philosophy of time — the technical or mathematical layer is often dismissed as deterministic.[^Bergson]